Military colours, standards and guidons: Indonesia

-National Colour and Service Colours
+National colour and service colours

 During graduation and passing out parades, whenever the enlistment or commissioning pledge is taken, the flag of Indonesia is used as a national colour.

-Mostly seen in parades are the service colours of the Indonesian National Armed Forces or TNI, the Indonesian National Police and the Municipal Police Units (known as the Panji-Panji Kesatuan/Lambang-Lambang Kesatuan).
+Mostly seen in parades are the service colours of the Indonesian National Armed Forces or TNI, the Indonesian National Police and the Municipal Police units (known as the Panji-Panji Kesatuan/Lambang-Lambang Kesatuan).
 Within the TNI, service colours exist for all three service branches.
 Panji-panji means the military/service colours in Indonesian.